Skip to main content

 The Role of Body Composition

 The relationship between body fat and HGH secretion is a critical one.
 Increased visceral adiposity, the fat stored around the abdominal organs, is strongly associated with lower levels of HGH.
 This creates a challenging feedback loop, as lower HGH can make it more difficult to lose fat, which in turn further suppresses HGH production.
-Breaking this cycle requires a concerted effort to improve through a combination of resistance training, cardiovascular exercise, and a nutrient-dense diet.
+Breaking this cycle requires a concerted effort to improve body composition through a combination of resistance training, cardiovascular exercise, and a nutrient-dense diet.

 Improving body composition is not just an aesthetic goal; it is a metabolic and endocrine imperative.